-Natural dyeing is, as suggested by the name, the process of producing dyes made from naturally occurring ingredients found in our environment and then using them to impart color to yarn, fabric and other textiles.
+As suggested by the name, natural dyeing is the process of producing dyes made from naturally occurring ingredients found in our environment and then using them to impart color to yarn, fabric and other textiles.
 Plant stock such as, leaves, roots, bark, berries and nuts or fungi and lichens are all good sources of natural dyes, as are minerals and even some insects such as cochineal.

 History shows us that for thousands of years people have been making their own natural dyes to color yarn, fleece, clothing and household textiles, from ingredients sourced from their local environment, and essentially the process of natural dyeing is still the same today.
 Carpet weavers throughout Turkey still use natural dyes to color the wool spun into yarn and handwoven into the brilliantly patterned carpets that can be seen all over the world.
 There is something almost magical about natural dyeing with organic ingredients sourced from the environment.
 The colors just seem to blend effortlessly when you are using them together in a project and everything just ‘looks right’.

 How you can source natural dyeing materials

 Natural dyeing starts with being able to find or purchase the materials to make your own dyes and some of those may be closer than you think.
 If you have a backyard with a garden you may even have some at your fingertips right now!
 Hibiscus flowers, purple basil, and logwood will all produce red to purple dyes.
 Lichen, turmeric, and pomegranate will give you yellows through to oranges and with other common garden plants you can achieve a large range of colors.
 Vegetable gardens can be a wealth of color for natural dyeing.
 Raspberries, beetroot, carrots, strawberries, fennel and onions to name a few, are all sources of natural dyes.